eclipse-pass/pass-documentation/community/developer-guidelines.md

 * Pull requests should be reviewed by at least one `committer` that is not the PR author before merging.
     * For pull requests created by `committers`, the pull request author is expected to perform the pull request merge after another committer has approved the pull request.
     * For pull requests created by contributors, the committer reviewing the pull request is responsible for merging the pull request after approval.
-* Make sure that the latest version of main is branched for the pull request.
+* Ensure your branch is created from the latest version of `main`.
 * Branch names should include a ticket number and short description.
     * Example: `978-fix-nihms-loader-etl`
 * The description in your pull request should include the following: